millertchris/quicktoggle/README.md

 ## Details

-As my first npm package, I wanted to created a quick and easy solution to a common task we’ve all had to tackle, togglin shtuff.
+As my first npm package, I wanted to create a quick and easy solution to a common task we all have, togglin stuff.

 Here’s how this work.